 An institution seeking continued accreditation is required to conduct a self-study related to its educational programs, administration, governance, resources, and student outcomes.
 The self-study results in the preparation of an analytical document that addresses compliance with each accreditation standard and requirement.
 The self-study document must include data and other information about the institution and must demonstrate that this information is analyzed and used in program improvement efforts.
-In the self-study document, the institution should identify its strengths, areas for improvement, and its plans to address improvement.
+The self-study process affords the college opportunity to identify its strengths, its performance with respect to student achievement, and areas for improvement, as well as its plans to address continuous improvement.
+The program solicits input from its community of interest-including, but not limited to, students, faculty, and professional staff-in developing its self-study document.

 The report should be no longer than 100 pages of general text, excluding any pertinent supplementary information.
-The Council publishes an Accreditation Guide to assist institutions in completing the self-study process.
+The Council publishes an Accreditation Guide (CPME 125) to assist institutions in completing the self-study process.
 Also, Council staff is available to provide advice to the institution about the self-study process.

-No format for the self-study document is mandated by the Council.
-As a general guide, the selfstudy document should be organized to facilitate an assessment of each accreditation standard by the evaluation team.
-Guidelines for preparing the self-study document are included in CPME 125 and may be obtained by contacting the Council office.
+As a general guide, the self-study document should be organized to facilitate assessment of each accreditation standard by the evaluation team.
+Guidelines for preparing the self-study document are included in CPME 125 and may be obtained at cpme.org or by contacting the Council office.

-At least six weeks prior to the visit, the institution must distribute copies of the self-study report in the following manner: one copy to each member of the evaluation team and eight copies to the Council office.
+At least six weeks prior to the visit, the institution must forward one copy of the self-study report electronically to the Council office.